btkrausen/hashicorp/terraform/Hands-On Labs/Section 08 - Implement and Maintain State/03 - Terraform_State_Backend_Authentication.md

 ### Step 1.5 - Write Terraform State to S3 Backend

-Now that autentication has been verified, we can build out the infrastructure with our S3 backend for storing state we can issue a `terraform apply`
+Now that authentication has been verified, we can build out the infrastructure with our S3 backend for storing state we can issue a `terraform apply`

 ```shell
 terraform apply